UpGado/upgado.github.io/_posts/2018-09-30-going-to-first-conference.md

 Fast forward to two nights before the deadline.
 It is 4 in the morning and I just spent about 3 hours collecting what I hoped to be the final decent data that I can use for my conference submission.
 Guess what?
 I realize that the data I collected was all misleading.
 Due to bad experimental design, all the signals I have been measuring were "polluted" with unwanted signal.
 Even worse, there was no soft fix for this.
 I had to find another way, another experiment design and even another instrument to collect data, all in less than 24 hours.

 I stepped aside for a moment and asked myself a few questions.
 Do I really need to grind in order to apply to this conference?
 Of course, even if I worked non-stop till the deadline, there was no guarantee that I will collect good data.
 In fact, there was very little chance.
 Moreover, I understood that I was already exceeding the usual pace of work, and that my PI and colleageus were already satisfied with my work, and wouldn't think less of me if I chose to go home, come back at 9am and work in a more relaxed manner.
 However, I also reminded myself that  I have nothing to lose and only something to gain.
-How can this go wrong?
+If there is no risk involved, why would I not try?
 I chose to grind.

-Enter the most intense 24 hours of my life (so far).
+# Enter the most intense 24 hours of my work life (so far).